 Head over to Magnolia bakery or get their famous banana pudding shipped or delivered to see their brand new logo!
 Otherwise, you can test your skills in the kitchen and try making your own batch at home!
 And it’s really quite simple.
 Okay, it does require a whopping eight hours of chill time, but we swear it’s worth it.
 Check out the recipe here.

 NYC’s magical cherry blossom bloom is almost ending, but you can still catch the beautiful flowers and their confetti on the ground for a little while longer!
 Check out our top spots in NYC here.

 It’s rooftop season, NYC!
-From Midtown mainstays to brand new spots with glass greenhouses for socially distant dining, there are tons of amazing options on our top 20 rooftops of NYC list here.
+From Midtown mainstays to backyard escapes, there are tons of amazing options on our top rooftops of NYC list here.

 This tulip farm only an hour and fifteen minutes from NYC mimics Holland’s gorgeous fields a lot closer to home!
 Find out more here.

 45. Pack a picnic

 Grab the gingham and take advantage of NYC’s many gorgeous parks and gardens with a lovely picnic.
 Here are some of our favorite, under-the-radar spots.

 Get all of the fresh produce you need at one of your local farmer’s markets.
 You’ll find some of the freshest ingredients that will pair perfectly for whatever you decide to cook up at home.
 Find one near you here.

 We already have heard the ice cream trucks blaring their tune on the street so it’s definitely ice cream season.
 Explore all of the sweetest offerings around town with our 12 must-try ice cream shops in New York City.